 In light of the recent decision Re K, it appears that the time for the Payne Test to be re-examined in its entirety may be coming.
 The move is supported by Relocation, which suggests that the guidance in Payne is too focused on the effect that a refusal to allow a move would have upon the primary carer, as opposed to the child’s welfare.
 Instead, they suggest that there should be a much more consistent and child-centred approach.

-For further information on any of the issues raised in this article, please contact Lyons Davidson’s Advoca team.
+For further information on moving abroad with a child or any of the other issues raised in this article, please contact Lyons Davidson’s Advoca team.